goyoambrosio/goyoambrosio.github.io/_posts/2016-05-08-How-to-record-a-lecture-based-on-Coursera-recommendations.md

 ---
-title: " How to record a lecture based on Coursera recommendations"
+title: "How to record a lecture based on Coursera recommendations"
 categories:
   - HowTo
   - Post